tartanrunner25/WRF-STILT_tutorial/Guide.md

 `do_avgflx_em                        = 1, 1, 1, 1, 1, 1, 1, 1, 1,`<br>
 `do_avgflx_cugd                      = 1, 1, 1, 1, 1, 1, 1, 1, 1,`

+Any time a change is made to the WRF Registry, WRF will need to be recompiled.

 # Setting up the WRF ARL converter

 # References

+Nehrkorn, T., J. Eluszkiewicz, S. C. Wofsy, J. C. Lin, C. Gerbig, M. Longo, and S. Freitas, 2010: Coupled weather research and forecasting - stochastic time-inverted lagrangian transport (WRF-STILT) model.
+Meteor.
+Atmos.
+Phys., 107 (1), 51-64, doi:10.1007/s00703-010-0068-x.